nyurik/fatul/README.md

 ## Development

-Run `make test` in the `test/` dir to run all sample tests and compares the output with the files in the `expected/` dir.
-To update expected results, run `make rebuild-expected`.
+Install [just](https://github.com/casey/just#installation).
+Run `just` in the `test/` dir to run all sample tests and compares the output with the files in the `expected/` dir.
+To update expected results, run `just rebuild-expected`.